 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

 Look for opportunities that match the career you would like to go into.
-Try youth-sport volunteering if you are interested in coaching or get work experience in a school if you would like to teach PE.
-Part-time work in a leisure centre is helpful either in the admin and marketing side or fitness instruction and pool attendant work.
+Try youth sport volunteering if you're interested in coaching, or get work experience in a school if you would like to teach PE.
+Part-time work in a leisure centre is helpful, either in the admin and marketing side, or in fitness instruction and pool attendant work.

 Search for placements and find out more about work experience and internships.

-Jobs are available with a range of organisations in the public, private and not-for-profit sectors.
+Jobs are available with a range of organisations in the public, private and not-for-profit sectors, including:

 - the health sector, including the National Health Service.